lillianhong/lillianhong.github.io/_projects/awards.md

 - Mobile first
 ---

-## A lean and iterative first phase
+## Scholastic Art and Writing Awards

 The [EQUAL](http://equal-partners.eu) project is an interesting one: a group of established and young lawyers stepped out of their comfort zone to create a new company together.
 They set out to reimagine what a Law Firm could be and found innovative ways to collaborate between themselves and with their clients.